prometheus/docs/content/blog/2016-03-03-custom-alertmanager-templates.md

 ![](/assets/blog/2016-03-03/slack_alert_before.png)

-It shows us that there are 3 firing alerts, followed by the label values of the alert grouping (alertname, datacenter, app) and further label values the alerts have in common (critical).
+It shows us that there is one firing alert, followed by the label values of the alert grouping (alertname, datacenter, app) and further label values the alerts have in common (critical).